developStorm/office-hours-queue/README.md

 Finally, ensure `node` is installed on your system, navigate to the `frontend` directory, and run `npm install && npm run build`.
 I'd like to automate this in the future, but we're not directly building it into a container, which makes it a tad difficult.
 On the plus side, if any changes are made to the JS, another run of `npm run build` will rebuild the bundle and make it immediately available without a container restart.

 If you're looking to run a dev environment, that's it!
-Run `docker-compose -f deploy/docker-compose-dev.yml up -d`, and you're in business (you _might_ need to restart the containers the first time you spin them up due to a race condition between the initialization of the database and the application, but once the database is initialized on the first run you shouldn't run into that again).
+Run `docker compose -f deploy/docker-compose-dev.yml up -d`, and you're in business (you _might_ need to restart the containers the first time you spin them up due to a race condition between the initialization of the database and the application, but once the database is initialized on the first run you shouldn't run into that again).
 Go to `https://lvh.me:8080` (`lvh.me` always resolves to localhost, but Google OAuth2 requires a domain), and you have a queue!
 To see the Kibana dashboard, go to `https://lvh.me:8080/kibana` (log in as site admins).

 ### Logging Profile